Gregory of Nin

-Gregory of Nin (Grgur Ninski /sh/; Gregorius Ninnius) was a Croatian Catholic prelate who served as a medieval Bishop of Nin, whom strongly opposed the pope and official circles of the Catholic Church.
-He introduced the Croatian language in the religious services after the Great Assembly in 926, according to traditional Croatian historiography.
-Until that time, services were held only in Latin (being under the jurisdiction of Roman influence before the Great Schism), not being understandable to a majority of the population.
-Not only was this important for Croatian language and culture, but it also made Christianity stronger within the Croatian kingdom.
+Gregory of Nin (Grgur Ninski /sh/; Gregorius Ninnius) was a 10th-century Croatian Catholic prelate who served as Bishop of Nin and was strongly opposed by the Pope and Catholic-Church officialdom.

+According to traditional Croatian historiography, after the Great Assembly in 926 Gregory of Nin introduced the Croatian language into Croatian religious services.
+Till then – the Croatian church being under Rome's jurisdiction before the Great Schism – Croatian church services had been held only in Latin, incomprehensible to most Croatians.

+The change of church-service language was important for Croatian language and culture, and it strengthened Christianity within the Croatian Kingdom.

 Historical facts

-Gregory was the Bishop of Nin and as such was under the strong protection of King Tomislav of Croatia.
-At the Synod in 925, held in Split, Gregory became subordinate to the Archbishop of Split.
-He rejected the offer of the Sisak Bishopric.
-After the conclusions of the first Synod Gregory complained again in 927/8 but was rejected and his Nin bishopric was abolished, Gregory himself being transferred to the Diocese of Skradin.
+Gregory was Bishop of Nin and was under the strong protection of King Tomislav of Croatia.
+At the Synod in 925, held in Split, Gregory was subordinated to the Archbishop of Split.
+He rejected an offer of the Sisak Bishopric.
+After the first Synod, Gregory complained again in 927–28 but was rebuffed and his Nin bishopric was abolished, Gregory being transferred to the Diocese of Skradin.

 The statue

-The 8.5 m tall statue of Gregory of Nin by Ivan Meštrović in Split is a busy tourist site in the town, which the toe of the statue shows.
+The 8.5 m tall statue of Gregory of Nin by Ivan Meštrović in Split is a tourist site in the town.
 Rubbing the statue's toe is said to bring good luck.
 The toe has been worn smooth and shiny as a result.

 The statue was erected in September 1929 in the Peristyle of Diocletian's Palace and can be seen in postcards of the pre-World War II period.
 In 1941, the statue was moved outside the city by Italian occupying forces.
 In 1954, it was re-erected in a different location, to the north of the Palace and Old Town of Split, just outside the Golden Gate and near the park Djardin (Croatian: Đardin), where it currently sits.
 A major restoration of the monument took place between 2013 and 2015.

 There are also statues of Gregory of Nin in the cities of Nin and Varaždin.